There is no doubt a crisis galvanizes the vast majority of people into action.

 And there is a heap more!

 These are our COVIDs beyond this pandemic, and they will all require the same focus and energy to innovate to solve.
-If we do, then maybe the world we inherit from our children is not wasted.
+If we do, the world we inherit from our children may not be wasted.

 About the Author